seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 analyzed (domain-specific stop-words);
 - At the end of this step, each text is cleaned from stop-words, and thus reduced to a sequence of relevant tokens.

+We choose to use a list of most common stop-words we found on internet instead of use the proposed list in weka.
+We also decided to dont't remove badwords because they can be usefull for our analysis as they might be very expressive regarding an opionion.

 (immagine di esempio prima-dopo?)

+We operate now `stemming`: the process of reducing each token to its stem or root form, by removing its suffix, in order to group words having closely related semantics.
+At the end of this step each text is represented as a sequence of stems.
+We installed the `snowballStemmer` and used it with "english" as language.

+(immagine di esempio prima-dopo?)

+(immagine schematica di tutti i passaggi ?)

+## 4.Classification